Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 Extra virgin olive oil is typically used for its rich flavor, but you can use any good-quality olive oil.

 This dish is often served sizzling hot straight from the pan, accompanied by crusty bread or fresh baguette for dipping into the flavorful oil.
-It is common for this dish to be prepared and served in an earthenware dish like the one we used in this video.
-If you don’t have an earthenware dish, a Cast Iron Skillet or frying pan are also good options.
+It’s also common for this dish to be prepared and served in an earthenware dish like the one we used in this video.
+You can also serve it in smaller individual dishes and place some sliced bread in the middle to share.

 Is Gambas al Pil Pil easy to make?